 This list of the most recycled materials, and examples of how and what they are recycled for, will help you understand why they are so important to both our environment and our wallet.

-As for the asphalt claim, concrete and steel are also claiming the #1 spot, but like the batteries, asphalt probably doesn't come to mind when recycled materials are mentioned.
+- Asphalt: As for the asphalt claim, concrete and steel also claim the #1 spot, but—like the batteries—asphalt probably doesn't come to mind when recycled materials are mentioned.

 Asphalt, concrete, and steel are locked in a battle of counter-claims about which is the most recycled material in the world, but that may be due to each one using different measures for their claims.